crystalglewis/crystalglewis/README.md

 # Welcome to My Data Analytics Portfolio! 👋

-Healthcare Data Analyst with 10+ years of healthcare claims and operations experience, specializing in SQL analysis, healthcare data insights, and fraud detection analytics.
+Healthcare Analyst with 10+ years of healthcare operations, reimbursement analysis, and data driven problem solving using SQL, Tableau, Power BI, and Excel.

 ## About Me

 Hello!
-I'm **Crystal Lewis**, a data-focused healthcare Analyst transitioning into a **Healthcare Data Analyst role**.
-With over a decade of experience in **healthcare claims analysis, provider relations, and healthcare operations**, I bring strong domain expertise and a deep understanding of **claims processing workflows, provider interactions, and healthcare system operations**.
+I'm **Crystal Lewis**, Healthcare Analyst transitioning into **Healthcare Data Analytics**.
+With over a 10 years of experience in **healthcare claims analysis, provider relations, reimbursement analysis and operational problem solving**.

-To expand my technical skillset, I completed a **Data Analytics Certification through Thinkful**, where I gained hands-on experience using **SQL, Tableau, Python, and Excel** to analyze real-world datasets and uncover actionable insights.

-I also completed the Data Analytics Simplified program, where I strengthened my skills in SQL, Excel, and Power BI, working within a Microsoft-based environment to build dashboards, write queries, and apply business-focused analysis.
+To strengthen my technical skills, I completed a **Data Analytics Certification through Thinkful**, where I gained hands on experience using **SQL, Tableau, Python, and Excel** to analyze real world datasets and build analytical projects from start to finish.
+I also completed the Data Analytics Simplified program, where I expanded my skills in SQL, Excel, and Power BI through business focused analytics training and dashboard development.

-My goal is to combine healthcare domain expertise with data analytics to identify trends, improve operational efficiency, and support smarter decision-making across healthcare organizations.
+My portfolio focuses heavily on healthcare analytics because it allows me to combine technical analysis with the operational knowledge I've built throughout my career.
+Many of the projects below explore areas such as healthcare claims performance, fraud trends, pharmacy spend, hospital operations, and business reporting.

+I enjoy translating complex datasets into clear, actionable insights that support operational efficiency, financial performance, and better decision making.

 ---

-## Areas of Interest
+## Areas of Focus

-- **Healthcare Claims Analysis** – Identifying trends, uncovering inefficiencies, and reducing cost drivers.
-- **Healthcare Data Analytics** – Using SQL, Python, Tableau, and Excel to analyze healthcare datasets.
+- **Healthcare Claims Analytics**
+- **Healthcare Operations and Process Improvement**
+- **Fraud and High Cost Claims Analysis**
+- **Pharmacy Spend Analytics**
+- **Data Visualization and Dashboard Design**
+- **SQL Based Data Investigation**
+- **Business Intelligence and Reporting**
-- **Data Storytelling** – Turning complex datasets into clear, actionable insights.
+- **Data Storytelling**
-- **Operational Improvement** – Applying analytics to improve healthcare workflows and business performance.

 ---